Kantowski-Sachs spherically symmetric solutions in teleparallel $F(T)$ gravity: Teleparallel spherically symmetric spacetimes and field equations

-where $\overset{\ \circ}{\nabla}_{\nu}$ is the covariant derivative and $\Theta^{\mu\nu}$ is the conserved energy-momentum tensor.
+with $\overset{\ \circ}{\nabla}_{\nu}$ the covariant derivative and $\Theta^{\mu\nu}$ the conserved energy-momentum tensor.
 This eqn \eqref{1001e} is also the GR conservation of energy-momentum expression.
-Satisfying eqn \eqref{1001e} is automatically required by the previous equations because of null hypermomentum.
-For non-zero hypermomentum situations (i.e. $\mathfrak{T}^{\mu\nu}\neq 0$), we will need to satisfy more complex conservation equations than eqn \eqref{1001e} as showed in ref. \cite{golov3}.
+Satisfaction of eqn \eqref{1001e} is automatically required because the $\mathfrak{T}^{\mu\nu}=0$ condition (null hypermomentum).
+For non-zero hypermomentum situations (i.e. $\mathfrak{T}^{\mu\nu}\neq 0$), we need to satisfy more complex conservation equations than eqn \eqref{1001e} (see ref. \cite{golov3} for details).